What’s the best way to relocate your belongings to Germany? We look at air, shipping, and road freight options for removals to Germany.

 Relocation companies usually offer full door-to-door services, though some also offer tailored packages.
 Think about whether you need the full service or not when getting your quotes.
 To give you an idea of what to expect in terms of costs and timeframe, check out these international logistics platforms:

 Finding the right international shipping provider can give you peace of mind.
 Check ahead of time to avoid any last-minute surprises.
+When making your shortlist, check that the company is registered with an industry body, such as the International Federation of Freight Forwarders Associations or the International Air Transport Association.

 You’ll need to book well in advance if you want to use a relocation company for your move to Germany.
 While every move is different, if you’re looking at a full door-to-door service it’s best to allow up to three months between first looking for quotes and the move itself.